noseka1/openshift-auto-upi/README.md

 There are two options to create a Helper Host:

 * Create a Helper Host virtual machine.
 Recommended Helper Host machine size is 1 vCPU, 4 GB RAM, and 10 GB disk space.
 You have to install one of the supported operating systems on this machine.
-* If you run one of the supported operating system on an existing machine, you can use this machine as your Helper Host.
+* If you run one of the supported operating system on an existing machine, you can use that machine as your Helper Host.

 Supported operating systems for the Helper Host are: